Joyful Balance

 • 1 cup cooked or canned black beans

-• 1/3 cups cherry tomatoes, quartered (or 1 red tomato, diced)
+• ⅓ cup cherry tomatoes - quartered (OR 1 red tomato, diced)

 • Large handful of spinach